smartprocure/futil-js/README.md

 renamePropertyOn('a', 'b', { a: 1 }) -> { b: 1 }
 ```

-### unsetProperty
+### popProperty

 `k -> { k: v } -> v`
 Removes a property from an object and returns the removed value.
 Like `F.unsetOn`, but returns the removed value instead of the mutated object.
+Similar to .pop() on arrays, but for objects.
 Supports nested properties using dot notation.
 NOTE: Mutates the object.
 If you don't want mutation, you probably want `_.unset` for the object or `_.get` for the value.